 It took me a while to make a trip over here, because flowers don’t do a lot for me.
 But the Garfield Park Conservatory is so much more than flowers.
 The Fern Room shows how Chicago might have looked millions of years ago, a wet land with towering green trees and ferns everywhere.
 You can see cacti from various countries around the world, fruit trees from tropical climates (bananas, anyone?), and, yes, pretty flowers as well.

-The Conservatory suffered damage during a 2011 hailstorm but is still open and free to the public, and they even have a free parking lot, which is rare in this city.
+The Conservatory suffered damage during a hailstorm a few years back but is still open and free to the public.
+They even have a free parking lot, which is rare in this city.

 The Art Institute of Chicago